EmilHvitfeldt/smltar/docs/07_ml_classification.md

 When you have multiple classes in your data, it is possible to formulate the multiclass problem in two ways.
 With one approach, any given observation can belong to multiple classes.
 With the other approach, an observation can belong to one and only one class.
 We will be sticking to the second, "one class per observation" model formulation in this section.

 There are many different ways to deal with imbalanced data.
-We will demonstrate one of the simplest methods, downsampling, where observations from the majority classes are removed during training to achieve a balanced class distribution.
+We will demonstrate one of the simplest methods, downsampling\index{downsampling}, where observations from the majority classes are removed during training to achieve a balanced class distribution.
 We will be using the **themis** [@R-themis] add-on package for recipes which provides the `step_downsample()` function to perform downsampling.

 <div class="rmdpackage">